Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 The male dons a vibrant black-and-white plumage with a bright red spot on his chest, while the female is more subdued shades of brown and white.
 Non-breeding males, too, are brown and white, with just a hint of the rose coloring on their chest.

-Attracting the Rose-Breasted Grosbeak to Your Yard
+Attracting the Rose-breasted Grosbeak to Your Yard

-As an insect-eater this bird most often finds its dinner while hunting in the branches of trees.
-It loves big-bodied insects like beetles, caterpillars, gypsy moths and grubs, but its heavy beak is made for munching up foods much tougher than the average bug.
-It will consume a wide variety of seeds found throughout its natural range, and will be happy to check out what you’re offering in your feeder.
+As an insect-eater, this bird most often finds its dinner while hunting in the branches of trees.
+It loves big-bodied insects like beetles, caterpillars, gypsy moths, and grubs, but its heavy beak is made for munching up foods much tougher than the average bug.
+It will consume a wide variety of seeds found throughout its natural range and will be happy to check out what you’re offering in your feeder.

-The Rose-breasted Grosbeak will be a shy but reliable visitor to you bird feeder in the summer months.
+The Rose-breasted Grosbeak will be a shy but reliable visitor to your bird feeder in the summer months.
 Serve high-quality black-oil sunflower seeds in a good mix and you’ll see these guys coming around in no time.
-This is a bird that falls somewhere between the small and medium-size range, so platform and hopper feeders are optimal and will allow it easy access to the seed.
+This is a bird that falls somewhere between the small and medium-size range, so platform and hopper feeders are optimal and will allow easy access to the seed.

-However, it can manage with tube feeders intended for smaller perching birds when necessary, and (at least in my backyard) has shown a fair aptitude for problem solving when it can’t quite get to the seed it wants.
+However, it can manage with tube feeders intended for smaller perching birds when necessary, and (at least in my backyard) has shown a fair aptitude for problem-solving when it can’t quite get to the seed it wants.

 Since it is such a timid species, consider posting several feeders in order to alleviate congestion and encourage it to come in for seed.
 Once it discovers a reliable seed source it will be back repeatedly.

 Read More From Owlcation